Pradhyumnaa/FinalProjectThesis/README.md

 # Fake News Detection Model - Pradhyumnaa G
-This is the entire codebase of the code implemented for CM3070 Final Project.
+This is the entire codebase of Fake News Detection System implemented for CM3070 Final Project.

 ## Explaining The Folders